Potassium chlorate: Uses

 Potassium chlorate was one key ingredient in early firearms percussion caps (primers).
-It continues in that application, where not supplanted by potassium perchlorate.

-Chlorate-based propellants are more efficient than traditional gunpowder and are less susceptible to damage by water.
-However, they can be extremely unstable in the presence of sulfur or phosphorus and are much more expensive.

-Potassium chlorate, often in combination with silver fulminate, is used in trick noise-makers known as "crackers", "snappers", "pop-its", "caps" or "bang-snaps", a popular type of novelty firework.

-Another application of potassium chlorate is as the oxidizer in a smoke composition such as that used in smoke grenades.
-Since 2005, a cartridge with potassium chlorate mixed with lactose and rosin is used for generating the white smoke signaling the election of new pope by a papal conclave.
+Another application of potassium chlorate is as the oxidizer in smoke compositions such as those used in smoke grenades.

+Laboratory uses and demonstrations

-Potassium chlorate readily decomposes if heated while in contact with a catalyst, typically manganese(IV) dioxide (MnO_{2}).
+Potassium chlorate readily decomposes if heated while in contact with a catalyst, typically manganese(IV) dioxide (MnO2).
 Thus, it may be simply placed in a test tube and heated over a burner.
 If the test tube is equipped with a one-holed stopper and hose, warm oxygen can be drawn off.
 The reaction is as follows:

 Heating it in the absence of a catalyst converts it into potassium perchlorate:

 With further heating, potassium perchlorate decomposes to potassium chloride and oxygen: